desktop/desktop/docs/technical/editor-integration.md

 },
 ```

-**Note:** Don't use `jetBrainsToolboxScriptName` field on JetBrains community and edu
+**Note:** Use `jetBrainsToolboxScriptName` field only on the main edition of
-editions.
-When JetBrains Toolbox generates the scripts.
-It doesn't consider the
+the product.
+When JetBrains Toolbox generates the scripts, it doesn't consider the
-different editions, so when a new product edition is installed, it generates a shell
+different editions, so when a new product edition is installed, it generates a
-script with the same name that overrides the existing one.
-So it's impossible to
+shell script with the same name that overrides the existing one.
+So it's
-differentiate between the various editions of the same product.
+impossible to differentiate between the various editions of the same product.

 **Overriding example:**
 1. Install JetBrains PyCharm Community